Schwizercoding/ai_final_project/README.md

 ## Conclusion
 - Transfer learning with data augmentation significantly boosts performance.
+- Augmentation shouldn't be too strong or results will be lower.
 - CLIP zero-shot models are strong out-of-the-box benchmarks.
 - ViT models are highly suitable for food classification tasks.